 - Temperature is down.

-- People are not going to disturb or even knock you.
+- People will not disturb or even knock at your door.

 - You are not tired of the day’s work.

-- Your body had rejuvenated in a number of ways.
+- Your body had rejuvenated in several ways.

 - All the chatter patter in your mind eradicated.